lgatto/discover-combine-data-software/IntentToSubmit.md

 sub-community.
-Surprisingly, while each data/software information and development streams can't be conceived in isolation, and their true potential emerges from their interoperation, little efforts exist to facilitate streamlined interactions and discoverability.
-The ideal infrastructure would enable transparent integration of different data source (local or remote, public or private), data sets (transparent to file formats) through data APIs and software architectures (local or remote) through software APIs/pipelines.
-The novel potential, other than re-use of data and software and potential for automation, is discoverability of data and software leading to new applications and use cases (from data and software perspectives) and contributing these back as novel, publicly available data/software meta-analyses.
+Surprisingly, while each data/software information and development streams can't be conceived in isolation, and their true potential emerges from their interoperation, little efforts exist to facilitate streamlined interactions and discoverability and enable new data/software meta-analyses.

 A recent project involved developing, implementing and applying a transfer learning algorithm that learns from different data sources to